 Where do people vote?

 Most voting takes place in polling stations but anyone eligible to vote can apply for a postal vote.
-British citizens living abroad are also entitled to a postal vote as long as they have been living abroad for less than 15 years.

 Last general election